angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-and-Navigation-for-Autonomous-Driving/README.md

 where `${CUDA}` should be replaced by either `cpu`, `cu92`, `cu101`, `cu102`, or `cu110` and `torch-1.7.0` should be replaced by `torch-1.4.0`, `torch-1.5.0`, `torch-1.5.1`, or `torch-1.6.0` depending on your PyTorch installation.

 ## Usage
+### Simulator Environment
+- To use the behavior-rich simulator including conservative and aggressive vehicles use [master](/angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-for-Autonomous-Navigation/tree/master) branch.
+- To use the default OpenAI gym-based simulator switch to the [default_sim](/angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-for-Autonomous-Navigation/tree/default_sim) branch.

 ### Build
 First, build the code using the following commands: